biocatiit/website/content/pages/sector/orientation_6.rst

 Compressed Gas Cylinders
 ========================

-Users are not authorized to move compressed gas cylinders.
+**Users are not authorized to physically move compressed gas cylinders.**
 Compressed gas cylinders can present many hazards if handled improperly.
 Cylinders in use must be secured to a rigid surface to prevent tipping over, and fitted with a proper regulator.
 When not in use, cylinders must be capped.
-Use of hazardous gases is allowed only within the guidelines specified in your ESAF.
-Consult a member of the BioCAT staff for assistance.
+Use of hazardous gasses is allowed only within the guidelines specified in your ESAF.
+Consult a member of the BioCAT Staff for assistance.

 Liquid Nitrogen and Dry-Ice (Cryogenic) Safety
 ==============================================